gebeer/FieldtypeImageFromPage/README.md

 * The page containing the images to choose from.
     - images from that page and it's child pages will be used as site-wide images.
 * The field name of the images field on that page
+* option to include images from child pages of the page that contains images
 * Width of chosen image in Inputfield
 * Width of image thumbnails in Inputfield